Log in

 We are committed to caring for our pupils as well as educating them.
 Our aim is to help them develop their individual abilities and talents within an ethic of teamwork, friendship and mutual respect.
 We have a generous teacher–pupil ratio and small class sizes, which means that every student receives personal and individual attention.
 There are common rooms and dedicated outdoor areas for specific year groups.

 At GSAL, your child will discover a world of opportunity.
-The school’s extensive 128-acre campus at Alwoodley Gates offers world-class facilities, including an indoor swimming pool, 3G pitch, astros and expansive playing fields.
-Pupils also have access to an art and design centre, 16 fully-equipped science laboratories and a recently redeveloped library with collaborative and individual learning spaces.
-In 2024-25 will see the unveiling of our new Performing Arts Centre - a purpose-built, world-class music, drama and performance hub with 350-seat theatre, studio and rehearsal space.
+The school’s extensive 140-acre campus at Alwoodley Gates offers world-class facilities, including an indoor swimming pool, 3G pitch, astros and expansive playing fields.
+Pupils also have access to an art and design centre, 16 fully-equipped science laboratories, a recently redeveloped library with collaborative and individual learning spaces and a new performing arts centre - a purpose-built, world-class music, drama and performance hub with 350-seat theatre, studio and rehearsal space.
 The breadth of academic and co-curricular activities is breathtaking with pupils typically partaking in 4-5 hours of enhanced provision every week.

 Exam results and awards.
 Exam results are consistently outstanding.
-In 2023 52% of A-level grades at A*/A and 70% of GCSE grades at 7-9 (A/A*).
-GSAL was named the North Independent Secondary School of the Year in 2024 and of the decade in 2021 by the Sunday Times.
+In 2024 52% of A-level grades were A*/A and 72% of GCSE grades were 7-9 (A/A*).
+GSAL was named the North Independent Secondary School of the Year in 2024 and of the decade in 2021 by The Sunday Times.

 GSAL Primary.
 For younger learners, the school offers the very best start in an environment rich in language, music, creativity and outdoor play.
 Inspiring teachers will encourage your child to be curious, brave, to express themselves, care for others and to treat learning like one big adventure.
 We support them to grow a little every day to prepare them for their years at senior school and beyond.
 Primary School has its own dining room for younger pupils, specialist classrooms for science, food technology and music, a drama studio, sports hall and two libraries.